RezaJF/fganalysis-r/README.md

     - When `save_model = TRUE`: Saves the fitted lmer model object as an RDS file (`{OMOP_CONCEPT_ID}_model.rds`)
     - When `plot_blup_correlation = TRUE`: Creates a scatter plot comparing BLUP slopes with fixed-effect slopes, including correlation coefficient, p-value, and regression line with confidence interval (requires `ggpubr` package)
     - Plot uses `theme_bw()` and is saved as `{OMOP_CONCEPT_ID}_blup_correlation.pdf`
+  - **NEW: Interval Smoothing**:
+    - The `smooth_measurement_intervals` parameter accepts a numeric value (1-12) to smooth clustered measurements that are less than the specified number of months apart by replacing them with a single representative measurement (mean age, median value).
+This can produce more stable estimates of long-term trajectories.
   - Returns a list with model details and BLUP estimates for each lab measurement type

 #### Scaling and Back-transformation Note